heutelbeck/sapl-policy-engine/README.md

 To get started with integrating SAPL into your Java application, add the following reference to your build tool project definition.

-**We recommend using the SNAPSHOT version as the latest stable version is outdated.**
+**We recommend using the latest release for stability or the SNAPSHOT version if you want to be up-to-date with the latest new features.**

 **Maven**